baaivision/GeoDream/README.md

 ## [Paper](https://arxiv.org/abs/2311.17971) | [Project page](https://mabaorui.github.io/GeoDream_page/)

-This is GeoDream extension of [threestudio](https://github.com/threestudio-project/threestudio).
-The original implementation can be found [at the master branch](https://github.com/baaivision/GeoDream/tree/master).
+This is GeoDream extension of <a href="https://github.com/threestudio-project/threestudio"> threestudio</a>.
+The original implementation can be found <a href="https://github.com/baaivision/GeoDream/tree/master">at the master branch</a>.
 To use it, please install threestudio first and then install this extension in threestudio custom directory.

 <!-- **NOTE**: The backbone (4D hash grid) and some hyperparameters of this implementation differ from those of the original one, so the results might be different.  -->